Lay My Soul to Waste

-Lay My Soul to Waste is the second release by Brooklyn metal band A Pale Horse Named Death, released by SPV America on May 21, 2013.
+Lay My Soul to Waste is the second release by American metal band A Pale Horse Named Death, released by SPV America on May 21, 2013.

 A music video (the very first for the band) was released for the track "DMSLT".

 The album was also released on limited edition, translucent green marbled vinyl.

 Reception

 Blabbermouth.net wrote "Think Alice in Chains, only harder, angrier and with a more perverse view of the world, as if they were reared in a row house in Bensonhurst, as opposed to the rainy landscape of Seattle, all the while feasting on a steady diet of Black Sabbath records".